The DBus missing tutorial – DBus Activation

 if the service exists on the bus.

-• If the service already exists, the method is called, blocks until the result is returned.
+- If the service already exists, the method is called, blocks until the result is returned.

-• If the service does not exist, dbus searches the dbus-1/services/*.service files until it finds a
+- If the service does not exist, dbus searches the

-• When the service file is found, the method blocks, dbus launches the associated executable, wait for the executable to take
+matching service descriptor.- When the service file is found, the method blocks, dbus launches the associated executable, wait for the executable to take

-ownership of the service, execute the remote call, and finally returns.
+ownership of the service, execute the remote call, and finally returns. - When the service file isn’t found, it returns an error.

 The above procedure means that your program will block during the process launch, which can be bad, for example in case of a gtk mainloop.